← Back to Stories

 • Jason Day finished the third round at 8 under par (68) after four straight birdies from holes 11 to 15.

-• Shane Lowry aced the 6th hole (par-3) during the third round and finished at 9 under (68).
+• Shane Lowry aced the 6th hole (par-3) during the third round, finishing with a 68 (9-under).

-• Scottie Scheffler finished the third round with a 65 (7-under) and is tied for third at 7 under.
+• Scottie Scheffler finished the third round with a 65 (7-under), moving to 8 under overall and tied for third.

 Points of Difference